 What is Technical Assistance?

-The Project provides technical assistance to families and service providers of children with Deaf-Blindness.
-Regional outreach Technical Assistants from the ND School for the Deaf and ND Vision Services/School for the Blind provide the support.
+The Project provides technical assistance to families, parents, and service providers who work with children who are Deaf-Blind.
+Regional outreach Technical Assistants from the North Dakota School for the Deaf and North Dakota Vision Services/School for the Blind provide the support.

 Technical Assistance may include:

 - Workshops and conferences that target issues related to specific Deaf-Blind areas for parents, families, and professionals

 - Consultations in the home to families, at school to educational and related service staff, or by telephone for referral, information, and support

 - Assistance in the identification of children and youth who are Deaf-Blind

 - Development of new service delivery procedures and strategies that result in systems change

 - Information dissemination through the D-B Informer, and books and videotapes from the Resource Library in Devils Lake

 - Financial support for participation in training opportunities; and